wiremock/wiremock.org/_docs/extensibility/listening-for-serve-events.md

 ---
-layout: docs
-title: Listening for Serve Events
-meta_title: Listening for Serve Events
 description: Creating and registering serve event listeners
 ---

+# Listening for Serve Events

 Serve event listeners are intended for use when you wish to take an action at a specific point in the request processing flow, without affecting processing in any way.
 For instance a serve event listener would be the most suitable extension point to use for exporting telemetry data to a monitoring/observability tool.